ShaheenHossain/eagle-12.1/doc/cla/corporate/CubicERP.md

 Lima, Peru, 2015-04-01

-Cubic ERP S.A.C. agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.
+Cubic ERP ERPC. agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.

 Signed,

-Cubic ERP S.A.C. info@cubicerp.com https://github.com/CubicERP
+Cubic ERP ERPC. info@cubicerp.com https://github.com/CubicERP

 List of contributors: